Skip to main content

 From Architecture to Engineering Practice

-Start with the architecture, then follow the public framework source as each pillar becomes available.
+Start with the architecture, then explore the public framework source and documentation available today.

 Engineering Foundations FAQ

-They are the framework pillars behind Batoi Platform: Batoi RAD for governed application execution, Batoi UIF for interface systems, and Batoi AIF for AI orchestration.
+They are Batoi RAD for application execution, Batoi UIF for interface systems, and Batoi AIF for AI orchestration.
+Shared Identity, Integrations, Govern, Guard, and evidence contracts connect these engineering concerns to accountable platform operation.

 Flow and API capabilities are part of the Batoi RAD foundation.
 They may become more distinct later if they need independent release, documentation, and community maintenance tracks.